infinum/android-handbook/Project architecture.md

 ## The implementation

 This section will go through some main guidelines on how to implement MVVM in your Android project.
-We will cover an implementation of MVVM using the architectural components from Android that we described in an erlier section.
+We will cover an implementation of MVVM using the architectural components from Android that we described in an earlier section.

 The user interface in android app is made with a collection of View and ViewGroup objects that are inside of an Activity or a Fragment container.
 Those two containers represent the View component in the MVVM architecture.
 You may wonder why an ordinary Android View could not be the View in MVVM?
 This is a totaly valid case and can be implemented in many ways, but we will focus on Activities and Fragments because they both implement [LifecycleOwner](https://developer.android.com/reference/android/arch/lifecycle/LifecycleOwner) interface which gives us the opportunity to use LiveData and ViewModel.
 The use of LiveData and ViewModel gives us a great head start in developing our MVVM archtecture.